ray-project/ray/doc/source/rllib-models.rst

    :start-after: __sphinx_doc_begin__
    :end-before: __sphinx_doc_end__

-**Using a Conv2D input stack (for SAC)**

-**Passing in the last n actions (or rewards or observations) as inputs to a custom Model**
+**Using the Trajectory View API: Passing in the last n actions (or rewards or observations) as inputs to a custom Model**

 It is sometimes helpful for learning not only to look at the current observation in order to calculate the next action, but also at the past n observations.
-In other cases, you may want to provide the most recent rewards or actions to the model as well.
+In other cases, you may want to provide the most recent rewards or actions to the model as well (like our LSTM wrapper does if you specify: ``use_lstm=True`` and ``lstm_use_prev_action/reward=True``).
-All this may even be useful when not working with partially observable environments (PO-MDPs) and/or RNN/Attention models.
+All this may even be useful when not working with partially observable environments (PO-MDPs) and/or RNN/Attention models, as for example in classic Atari runs, where we usually use framestacking of the last four observed images.

 The `trajectory view API <rllib-sample-collection.html#trajectory-view-api>`__ allows your models to specify these more complex "view requirements".